PyThaiNLP/spaCy-PyThaiNLP/README.md

 - pos_engine: The part-of-speech engine.
 You can read more: [Options for engine](https://pythainlp.github.io/docs/3.1/api/tag.html#pythainlp.tag.pos_tag)
 - ner: Bool (True or False) to turn on the NER.
 - ner_engine: The NER engine.
 You can read more: [Options for engine](https://pythainlp.github.io/docs/3.1/api/tag.html#pythainlp.tag.NER)
+- dependency_parsing: Bool (True or False) to turn on the Dependency parsing.
+- dependency_parsing_engine: The Dependency parsing engine.
+You can read more: [Options for engine](https://pythainlp.github.io/docs/3.1/api/parse.html#pythainlp.parse.dependency_parsing)
+- dependency_parsing_model: The Dependency parsing model.
+You can read more: [Options for model](https://pythainlp.github.io/docs/3.1/api/parse.html#pythainlp.parse.dependency_parsing)

+**Note: If you u turn on Dependency parsing, word segmentation and sentence segmentation are turn off to use word segmentation and sentence segmentation from Dependency parsing.**

 ## License